amoebaliz/sbatch_mom6_obc_generation/README.md

     b.
 Python script: write_glorys_boundary.py
       -    Original script can be found in the [CEFI-regional-MOM6/tools/boundary/](https://github.com/NOAA-GFDL/CEFI-regional-MOM6/tree/main/tools) repository
-      -    Update script to indicate location of:
+      -    Update script to indicate locations of:
            - The CEFI-regional-MOM6/tools/boundary/ directory (contains the boundary.py script) on your local machine
            - The GLORYS files being remapped
            - The the ocean_hgrid.nc
-           - The open boundaries for your domain (e.g., north, south, east, and/or west)
+      -    Update script to indicate the open boundaries for your specific domain (e.g., north, south, east, and/or west)

       -    **NOTE:** I've edited this example script to accept the output directory since it is running on a tmp node and needs to be directed as to where you want it to end up

 2. This spawns a lot of jobs (#years*#days-in-year).
-Use the squeue -u $USER functionality to track the status of the jobs.
-Once the jobs are complete, I use the following to finalize pre processing (**NOTE:**  these steps do not require sbatch):
+Use the **squeue -u $USER** functionality to track the status of the jobs.
+Once the jobs are complete, I use the following to finalize pre processing (**NOTE:**  these steps do not currently require sbatch; might be useful for the concatenation step):

    a.
 Bash script: concatenate_obc_files.sh
      -    iterates over each year, variable, and segment, and concatenates all obcs for a given year; also modifies some of the attributes